The Spy in the Green Hat: Release

 The Spy in the Green Hat is the 1966 feature-length film version of The Man from U.N.C.L.E.s third season two-part episode "The Concrete Overcoat Affair".
 The episodes were originally broadcast in the United States on November 25, 1966, and December 2, 1966, on NBC.
 The film was released on DVD in a collection package by Warner Archive Collection on November 2, 2011.

 Newspaper advertisements for the two part television version featured a studio still of Pia and Diketon engaged in a table-top catfight with tag lines such as, "CAT FIGHT - Guest stars Janet Leigh and Letitia Roman mix it up in a cat-like knife fight on NBC-TV's The Man From U.N.C.L.E.."

 Reception

 While the TV series frequently leveraged sarcastic humor and whimsical comments, The Spy in the Green Hat featured a more madcap level of comedy than previous endeavors.
-The use of 1930s, Chicago-era, fedota-wearing Italian mobsters all but falling over themselves trying to rescue Pia is an example of one such stretch.pects of the film.
-Robert Vaughn’s narrowly averted Sicilian shotgun wedding is another.
+The use of 1930s, Chicago-era, fedota-wearing Italian mobsters all but falling over themselves trying to rescue Pia is an example of some comedic elements present in the film.
+Napoleon Solo (Robert Vaughn)'s narrowly averted Sicilian shotgun wedding is another.

 In the decades since the film’s release, actors Jack Palance and Janet Leigh playing against type caught the attention of critics.
-While Palance often starred as heavies, his nervous, sweaty take on the priggish, hypochondriacal Strago was clearly at odds with his swaggering, vicious villains.
-Janet Leigh, often cast as glamorous and demure, instead assays a campy sado-masochistic assassin with a stiletto holstered beneath her dress.
+While Palance often starred as heavies, his nervous, sweaty take on the priggish, hypochondriacal Louis Strago was clearly at odds with his swaggering, vicious villains.
+Leigh, often cast as glamorous and demure, instead assays a campy sado-masochistic assassin with a stiletto holstered beneath her dress.